Interstate Compact on the Placement of Children (ICPC)

 1. Consult on the current status of the child in placement.

-3. Inform the APRD ICPC Coordinator of which adoption home study elements have been completed to date and which elements are still needed within the 60-day time frame.
+3. Inform the Adoption ICPC Coordinator of which adoption home study elements have been completed to date and which elements are still needed within the sixty (60) day timeframe.

 1. Include a timeframe when it will be anticipated that the adoption home study will be completed.

-2. Document in the Contact Notebook, and in AIS if applicable, the date a status update was e-mailed to the APRD ICPC Coordinator.
+2. Document the Contact Notebook in CWS/CMS, and in AIS if applicable, the date a status update was e-mailed to the Adoption ICPC Coordinator.

-4. Consult with the APRD ICPC Coordinator prior to closing the adoption home study and forward three copies of the completed adoption home study to the APRD ICPC Coordinator and to the SCSW for approval.
+4. Consult with the Adoption ICPC Coordinator prior to closing the adoption home study and scan and email the completed and approved adoption home study to the Adoption ICPC Coordinator.
 File the original.

-1. Review all adoption home study forms connected with the Adoption Assessment.
+1. Review all adoption home study forms connected with the assessment.
 Discuss all concerns with the CSW.

 1. If the assessment is approved, sign the approval page.